roman-milk/roman-milk.github.io/phillips-family-curse.md

  "I swear, I don't know if I can go an entire week without some fucking sex."
 Dana muttered.
 "I'm climbing the walls already."

  "Ugh, Dana...I don't want to hear any of this."
 I said, grossed out.
 Dana didn't say anything, but I could practically feel her teasing smile as she clearly enjoyed making me squirm.
 I tried settling into place, hoping that sleep would rescue me from this awkwardness.
-Report_Story #5